imbal/vex/README.md

 | ...			    | ...			| ...		|

-## `vex`

-Every vex command looks like this:

-`vex <path:to:command> <--arguments> <--arguments=value> <value> ...`

-`vex help <command>` will show the manual, and `vex <command> --help` shows usage.

-Commands can be one or more names seperated by `:`, like `vex commit` or `vex undo:list`
+### Options/Arguments

-Argument can take the following form:
+The argument to a command can take one the following form:

 - Boolean: `--name`, `--name=true`, `--name=false`
 - Single value `--name=...`
 - Multiple values `--name=... --name=...`

-- Positional `vex command <value>`
+- Positional `vex command <value> <value>`

-- There are no single letter flags like, `-x`.
+There are no single letter flags like, `-x`.
+Tab completion works, and vex opts for a new command over a flag to change behaviour.

-Aside: Single letter flags are the work of the devil, mystery meat configuration at best. `vex` strives to avoid needing them, exposing new subcommands instead.

-Use `complete -o nospace -C vex vex` to set up tab completion in bash.
-Command names (including subcommands), argument names, and some argument values can be tab completed.

 ## Debugging

 If `vex` crashes with a known exception, it will not print the stack trace by default.
 Additionally, after a crash, `vex` will try to roll back any unfinished changes.

-use `vex debug <command>` to always print the stack trace, but this will leave the repo in a broken state. use `vex debug:rollback` to rollback manually.
+Use `vex debug <command>` to always print the stack trace, but this will leave the repo in a broken state, so use `vex debug:rollback` to rollback manually.

-note: some things just break things, sorry.

-use `vex fake <command>` to not break things and see what would be changed*
+Note: some things just break horribly, and a `rollback` isn't enough.
+Use `vex fake <command>` to not break things and see what would be changed (for some commands, they rely on changes being written and so `fake` gives weird results, sorry).

-* sort-of, the stash might get changed but nothing else should
-* and some commands rely on previous changes soooo good luck with that

 ## Workflows